seansovine/wgpu_grapher/README.md

 [notes](docs/DevNotes.md) have some interesting example functions and discuss some ideas that have influenced the implementation.

-The current version of this project is in the `egui_wgpu_grapher` crate.
-The `wgpu_grapher` crate has an older version of the app with some features that haven't been ported to the GUI version.
+The current version is in the `egui_wgpu_grapher` crate.
+The `wgpu_grapher` crate has an older, pre-GUI version with some features that haven't been ported to the GUI version.
 Some of those are discussed [here](./GrapherCaps.md).

 ## glTF viewer